Tammy Hembrow Reveals Booty And Tattoos In Thong Underwear For Sizzling Photos

 Tammy Hembrow flashed some serious skin in a series of stunning new photos.
 Posted to her Instagram account on February 3, the sizzling uploads showed the 26-year-old Australian social media model in a matching thong and bra set while flaunting her multiple tattoos.

-The first photo was taken from a low angle as the mom of two posed in front of a white wall and unique gold lighting fixture.
+The first photo was taken from a low angle as the mom of two posed in front of a white wall and a unique gold lighting fixture.

-Tammy rocked a red co-ord, including an underwired bra with adjustable straps that highlighted her jaw dropping curves.
-The material was embossed with the word “Lounge” repeated over the cups.
+Tammy rocked a red co-ord, including an underwired bra with adjustable straps that highlighted her jaw-dropping curves.
+The material was embossed with the word "Lounge" repeatedly over the cups.
 She wore matching bottoms in the same print, tugging the sides to pull them up in line with her slim waist.

-The model gave the camera a sultry look with her tongue over her teeth and her long, light blond locks cascading down her back and over her right shoulder with two pieces down to frame her face.
+The model gave the camera a sultry look with her tongue over her teeth and her long, light blond locks cascading down her back and over her right shoulder.
+She kept two pieces loose to frame her face.

 Tammy revealed her tattoos, including a symbol on her left hip, a palm tree on her bicep, a butterfly on her lower arm, and a series of roses on her waist.

-For the third and final shot, Tammy put her hands behind her head to show off a couple of other inkings while flaunting her slim waist.

-In the caption, she posted a red rose emoji and tagged Lounge Underwear’s official account while fans flooded the comments with praise.
+In the caption, she posted a red rose emoji and tagged Lounge Underwear's official account while fans flooded the comments section with praise.

-“EXCUSE ME TAMMY HEMBROW,” one person wrote in all caps with three heart eye faces.
+"EXCUSE ME TAMMY HEMBROW," one person wrote in all caps with three heart-eye faces.

 "I lied when I said blue is your color because you look gorgeous in every single color," another fan told her.

-“You look amazing,” a third comment read alongside a fire emoji.
+"You look amazing," praised a third fan, alongside a fire emoji.

 The upload was clearly a hit, amassing more than 302,400 likes and over 1,400 comments.